mbaxendale22/SEI-Project-2/readme.md

 ```

-The structure of this code was a pattern repeated throughout our components for this app.
+The structure of this code was a pattern repeated throughout our components for this app:
-* Hit a specific Listen notes endpoint using an Axios GET request, inside a useEffect
+* Hit a specific Listen Notes endpoint using an Axios GET request, inside a useEffect
 * store the returned data in a piece of state
 * map through the data to dynamically display what had been returned.

 The listen notes endpoint required the ID of a podcast that you wanted recommendations based on.
 This component was rendered on the main
 'podcast show' page so the ID of that podcast was already available to pass in as props.
-We went for a conditional render based on the user clicking a button to confirm they wanted to see recommendations:
+We went for a conditional render based on the user clicking a button to confirm they want to see further recommendations:

 ```javascript